rekhaDevs/samagragovernance.in/src/pages/team/index.md

     linkedInProfile: 'https://www.linkedin.com/in/aditi-phadnis93/'
     name: Aditi Phadnis
     project: Saksham Haryana-Education
   - bio: "Aditya holds an MBA from the University of Oxford and BTech in Mechanical Engineering from YMCA Faridabad.
 He previously worked as an Associate Equity\_Analyst (Team Lead) at Trefis for 4 years where he\_was catering to top investment banks by analyzing sell-side securities of global internet, e-commerce and telecom companies listed on NYSE and NASDAQ.\_As an undergrad, he was keen to join the Indian civil services and attempted the\_examination\_three times, giving final interviews on all three occasions.
-An opportunity to apply his problem solving and people skills to improve governance and create impact at scale brought him to Samagra.
-Currently he leads the Digital Haryana engagement."
+An opportunity to apply his problem solving and people skills to improve governance and create impact at scale brought him to Samagra. \n\nAditya currently leads the Saksham Haryana-Education and Samarth programmes."
     image: /img/new-pic_aditya.jpg
     linkedInProfile: 'https://www.linkedin.com/in/adityachopra770/'
     name: Aditya Chopra
-    project: Digital Haryana Cell
+    project: Saksham Haryana-Education & Samarth
   - bio: >-
       Akash holds a Bachelor's degree in Paper Technology from IIT Roorkee.
       Driven by an interest in understanding sectoral reforms in education, he